asmaelabid/project-readme-gen/README.md

 ## Project: README Generator (project-readme-gen)

-**Generate high-quality README files effortlessly using the power of AI.**  `project-readme-gen` is a command-line tool that leverages Google's Generative AI and OpenAI's API to automatically create informative and well-structured README files for your projects.
+Try to implement the same solution using free open source LLM, and implement it as a python package **Generate high-quality README files effortlessly using the power of AI.**  `project-readme-gen` is a command-line tool that leverages Google's Generative AI and OpenAI's API to automatically create informative and well-structured README files for your projects.
 Save time and ensure your projects are well-documented with minimal effort.

 ## Key Features